aiven/aiven-docs/docs/products/clickhouse/concepts/data-integration-overview.md

 The managed credentials integration uses the [ClickHouse named collections](https://clickhouse.com/docs/en/operations/named-collections) logic.
 It allows storing key-value pairs that are to be used as credentials when connecting to external data sources.
-With the managed credentials integration enabled, querying data is easier and quicker since you no longer need connections parameters in each query.
+To integrate date, you create tables using table engines.
+With the managed credentials integration enabled, querying the data is easier and quicker since you no longer need connections parameters in each query.
 They are stored and available from in-Aiven credential storage.

-On top of integrating credentials, the managed credentials integration allows integrating data from external sources.
-For that purpose, you create tables using table engines.

 Managed credentials integration in Aiven for ClickHouse is supported with the following data source types: